valgresky/icai/SETUP.md

    SUPABASE_SERVICE_ROLE_KEY=your_service_role_key_here
    ```

-### 3. Stripe Setup (for payments)
+### 4. Stripe Setup (for payments)
 1. Go to [Stripe Dashboard](https://dashboard.stripe.com)
 2. Get your **Secret Key** from API keys section
 3. Set up webhooks and get **Webhook Secret**
 4. Replace the values in `.env` file

-### 4. Configure Clerk Authentication
-In your Clerk dashboard:
-1. Go to Configure > Paths
-2. Set up your redirect URLs for development and production
-3. Configure sign-in/sign-up settings
-4. Enable email/password authentication

-### 5. Configure Supabase for Clerk Integration
+### 5. Update Supabase Edge Functions for Clerk
-In your Supabase dashboard:
-1. Go to Settings > API
-2. Add your domain (localhost:3000 for development)
-3. The Stripe checkout edge function is configured to work with Clerk tokens
+The Stripe checkout edge function needs to be updated to work with Clerk tokens instead of Supabase auth.
+This is already configured in the codebase.

 ## 🔧 Development
 ```bash